Dischidia ruscifolia Decne. ex Becc.

 How to Grow and Care

-Dischidia doesn't really need fertilizer but you should change the planting media every year.
-If you wish, apply a diluted by half liquid plant food when you water beginning in spring and stopping by September… – See more at: How to Grow and Care for Dischidia.
+Dischidia doesn't really need fertilizer, but you should change the planting media yearly.
+If you wish, apply a liquid plant food diluted by half when you water, beginning in spring and stopping by early fall.